Overview

 (Contributed by Fatin)

-, the Claims View contains a list of all the claimable teaching
+Under the claims tab, the Claims View contains a list of all the claimable teaching

 duties you have completed so far.